 How I repaired my credit

 First, I contacted the collection agency in the report and paid off the balance.
 I wish I could dispute it, but I really owed the money.
-I had to pay Caesar what is due Caesar.
+I had to pay Caesar what is due to Caesar.
 That’s what my bible tells me.

 Secondly, I took out a secured credit card with First Premier Bank.
 With secured credit cards, I had to put up a $500 security deposit in order to open an account.
-The amount served as a collateral for my credit limit.
+The amount served as collateral for my credit limit.
 I used the card regularly and paid it off in full.
 I used it solely for my gasoline purchases because the cost is very predictable.
 In this way, the credit is not fully utilized.

 Once my credit improved, I’ve applied for a real credit card— it was a Bank of America credit card with no annual fee.
 I’ve been using the same card ever since.